 - Diabetes inpatient specialist nurses – we have provided more specialist nurses and dieticians in our hospitals to improve health professionals’ knowledge, reduce length of hospital stays and improve patient care and treatment, reducing the risks of readmission.

-Diabetes strategy for Leeds – Health care professionals, voluntary sector partners, patients and carers are working together to develop a plan to reduce the number of people who develop diabetes and identify everyone who has it, while also looking at how we can support people with the condition to live a fulfilling life.
-You’ll be able to read the strategy here when it’s published later this year.
+Diabetes strategy for Leeds – Health care professionals, voluntary sector partners, patients and carers have worked together to develop a plan to reduce the number of people who develop diabetes and identify everyone who has it, while also looking at how we can support people with the condition to live a fulfilling life.

 Information & resources